jpgil/cl-concerts-db/README.md

 `~#cat .env `
 `SECRET_KEY=set-any-phrase-here-it-wll-be-used-as-your-secret`
 `DATABASE_URL=mysql+pymysql://clcuser:test123@localhost/cl_concerts_db`
-Additionally, as for any flask application, you have to set your FLASK_APP for the flask commands are able to run:
-`export FLASK_APP=<where your code is located>/cl-concerts-db/cl-concerts-db.py`

 ### Installation with real data (recommended for testing)
 For testing, it's better to have access to the real data.